cksystemsteaching/selfie/README.md

 pc==0x10030(~1): sd a0,-8(gp): gp==0x11008,a0==73728(0x12000) |- mem[0x11000]==0 -> mem[0x11000]==a0==73728(0x12000)
 ```

 Apparently, the heap initially ends (and starts) at `0x12000` which we remember in the data segment at `0x11000`.
 In our example, that is actually the only information stored in the data segment since there are no global variables, string literals, and big integers in `count.c`.
 In other words, the data segment always contains at least one machine word at the end that stores the address of the end of the heap, instead of using, say, a register for that.
 In `selfie.c` that machine word is referred to as the (hidden) global variable `_bump` which is always there even if there are no other global variables.
-The full details of heap management are explained in the tools chapter.
+The full details of heap management are explained in the programming and tools chapters.

 In sum, our memory layout is determined by the `gp` register which marks the end of the data segment, the `sp` register which marks the start of the stack segment, and the machine word referred to as `_bump` which marks the end of the heap segment.
 The registers `gp` and `sp` are are sufficient to find everything in memory while the machine word `_bump` is sufficient to manage the heap.